 For example, let's say your house is worth $100,000.
 You have a $90,000 mortgage on the property, leaving $10,000 of home equity.
-If you file bankruptcy, your equity will be fully exempt using the Illinois homestead exemption.
+Your equity will be fully exempt using the Illinois homestead exemption if you file bankruptcy.
 Your creditors won't be able to touch your equity, and you will keep your home (as long as you can continue making mortgage payments and paying taxes).

 The homestead exemption applies to real and personal property that you use as a residence, including your home, condominium, mobile home, and co-op.
 The homestead exemption also applies to sale proceeds from the sale of any real or personal property for up to one year from the date you sell the property.
 You must be a legal owner of record to claim the exemption—your name must be listed on the deed to the property.